I’ve been told to fuck off lots of times, but two stick out particularly:

 Just before delivering his line about the inextricability of wealth and whiteness, Fanon comments on the way in which colonialism turns “cause into effect”.
 What he’s saying is that in colonial and post-colonial societies, wealth and power (or the lack thereof) don’t simply arise from racial difference; they’re inscribed into it.
 In such a way, cause and effect begin to lose all meaning.
 And in this cause-less, effect-less world, any hope of change – even before that hope flickers into life – is extinguished.

 Some people think it’s offensive even to suggest that racism has its causes or contexts, believing this might justify abuse or absolve blame.
 But the opposite is true.
 To say something has no cause is another way of saying it can never end.
 As someone who’s experienced racism – albeit in minor ways – I’d rather not go down that road.

 I can hate the two men who told me to fuck off while also trying to understand why they said it.
 In the coming weeks, maybe I’ll get told to fuck off a whole lot more.
 Maybe sometimes I’ll say fuck off back.
 Maybe I’ll call them ignorant and small-minded.
 But the discourse – and repertoire – of abuse is pretty limited.
 And, anyway, I’d rather think that in theory there might be some way out of this, something more.
 Understanding may not be the same as doing but, as far as I’m concerned, it is a form of action – and a necessary one.
 It requires effort.
-And that effort is about the only thing that distinguishes cause from effect, or that makes us briefly more than a bunch of hairless apes shouting fuck off at each other.
+And that effort is about the only thing that distinguishes cause from effect, or that makes us briefly more than a bunch of people shouting fuck off at each other.